aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 In the Aspose.Words Document Object Model a Table node is made up of Row and then Cell nodes.
 There is also no native support for columns.

 You can still achieve such operations on columns by iterating through the same cell index of the rows of a table.
 The code below makes such operations easier by proving a façade class which collects the cells which make up a “column” of a table.
-Below example demonstrates a facade object for working with a column of a table.
+Below example shows a facade object for working with a column of a table.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-AddRemoveColumn-ColumnClass.cpp" >}}